Code-Institute-Submissions/ThomsonTravel/readme.md

 ## Website overview:
-This website was created for the the new online travel company Thomson travel.
-It was created to allow customers to simply and quickly search for there next city break location. and then allowing the customer to narrow there search down to the most top rated hotels,restaurants or tourist attractions. if the customer finds a location that they like then can book direct from thr sites trusted travel partner, or complete an enquiry form to find out more information if required.
+This website was created for the new online travel company Thomson travel.
+It was created to allow customers to simply and quickly search for their next city break location. and then allowing the customer to narrow there search down to the most top-rated hotels, restaurants or tourist attractions. if the customer finds a location that they like then can book direct from the sites trusted travel partner or complete an enquiry form to find out more information if required.

 ## Website functionality:
 The website is fully functional on desktop and smaller screens with the same content visible on all.
 The navigation bar is fully functional on all screen sizes using a compressed version on smaller screens.
-There is a fully functioning google map with an autocomplete section for choosing location which will change the location on the map when filled in.This was achieved by using the google maps API for rendering the map and the google places API for the autocomplete section. the user will then have the ability to narrow there search in the chosen location to either hotels, restaurants or tourist attractions using the navigation buttons below the map. these buttons will change the map markers on the map depending on the selected button.
-The function of the buttons was achieved using javascript to change the search parameters for each button. if the site user finds a desired location suitable, then they can be directed to the sites booking partner using the "book now button". if they still have questions then they can complete the enquiry form at the bottom of the page.
-The form is not fully functional and will not send details to a database or inform any site admins that a form has been filled in, its purely for demonstration purposes at this stage.
+There is a fully functioning google map with an autocomplete section for choosing location which will change the location on the map when filled in.
+This was achieved by using the google maps API for rendering the map and the google places API for the autocomplete section. the user will then narrow their search in the chosen location to either hotels, restaurants or tourist attractions using the navigation buttons below the map. these buttons will change the map markers on the map depending on the selected button.
+The function of the buttons was achieved using JavaScript to change the search parameters for each button. if the site user finds a desired location suitable, then they can be directed to the sites booking partner using the "book now button". if they still have questions then they can complete the enquiry form at the bottom of the page.
+The form is not fully functional and will not send details to a database or inform any site admins that a form has been filled in, it’s purely for demonstration purposes at this stage.